Greenwood Heights at a Glance

 Squeezed between its neighbor Park Slope to the north and Sunset Park to the south, Greenwood Heights has quietly transformed itself with modern condominium developments and a surge in new local restaurants and bars catering to a diverse demographic.
 Originally the site of a major Revolutionary War battle, Greenwood Heights wraps around the historical and lush Green-Wood Cemetery.
 The area's real estate is characterized by a range of row- and single-family houses, interspersed with small condominiums built in the past 10 years.

 Additional Demographics: 2020

 B35 B37 B63 B67 B69 B70 B75 B103 X27 X28 X29 X37 X38

 Gowanus Expressway, Prospect Expressway

-Situated on higher land than its neighbors, Greenwood Heights offers excellent views of Upper New York Bay and the Manhattan skyline.
-In addition to the close proximity to Green-wood Cemetery and Prospect Park, 4th and 5th Avenues feature a number of recently opened bars, eateries and stores to visit.
+Situated at a higher elevation than its neighbors, Greenwood Heights offers excellent views of Upper New York Bay and the Manhattan skyline.
+In addition to the close proximity to Green-wood Cemetery and Prospect Park, 4th and 5th Avenues feature a number of bars, eateries, and stores to visit.

 Baked in Brooklyn

-A massive bakery/storefront, that distributes its baked good to supermarkets all over NYC and a popular retailer for summer picnics
+This massive bakery and storefront distributes delicious baked good to supermarkets all over NYC and is also a popular retailer for summer picnics.